Madrid gay travel advice for where to stay, gay bars, clubs, parties, gay saunas, restaurants & things to do.

 Add Your Email.

-One of the most popular gay parties in Madrid is Tanga!
-It’s a monthly gay party known for starting on Sunday evening at 7:30pm.
+Tanga! is undoubtedly one of the most popular gay parties in Madrid.
+It’s a monthly party known for starting on Sunday evening at 7:30pm.

-The fiesta caters initially to those who work on Monday, but as is typical in Spain, the party keeps going until 6 am Monday morning.
-I love this Madrid gay party because different gay “crowds” mix for one giant event.
+The party mainly caters to those who work on Monday.
+But as is typical in Spain, the party keeps going until 6 am Monday morning!
+I loved Tanga because different gay “crowds” mix for one giant event.

 Kluster is another Madrid gay club crowd favorite.
 I had such a blast here.
 They play house/circuit music with on-stage dancers.
 This is a jam-packed, intense Saturday night party that continues until the sun rises (see the vibe in the below video).
-Entrance is about 10 euros, which includes a drink.
+Entrance is about 10 Euros, which includes a drink.

-Right next to the Kluster gay party is Marta Cariño, a cute and spacious bar.
-It is not specifically a gay venue; however, it is where all the gay guys hang out before the Kluster party, or before heading to another part of town for a night out.
+Marta Cariño is a cute and spacious bar right next door.
+It is not specifically a gay venue.
+But it is where all the gay guys hang out before the Kluster party, or before heading to another part of town for a night out.
 It’s an awesome and beloved gay hangout spot.

-If dancing is not your thing, there are a couple places for some great cocktails and stellar vibe.
-If you like chic hotel vibes, head over to Only YOU Hotel in Atocha near the rail station.
+Head over to Only YOU Hotel in Atocha for a cocktail bar with chic hotel vibes.
 They make custom cocktails and they look beautiful!
 There is a wonderful rooftop terrace, perfect for watching the sun set.

-Another rooftop terrace with more of a garden feel is Azotea Forus Barceló, right across the street from Teatro Barceló.
-This is a great spot for large groups as there is space to spread out and moveable seating.
+Azotea Forus Barceló is another rooftop terrace with more of a garden feel.
+It’s right across the street from Teatro Barceló.
+This is a great spot for large groups since they have space to spread out and movable seating.

 Using The Madrid Metro

 Madrid’s metro system is fantastic.
-Frequent trains will get you to all destinations very quickly and a ride is less than 2 euros.
+Frequent trains will get you to all destinations very quickly and a ride is less than 2 Euros.
 Buy a card to load at any metro station.
-The subway also connects directly to the airport (a slightly higher fare for the longer distance).
+The subway also connects directly to the airport.

-Note that there are the “regular” subway routes and then there is a more heavy-duty train that runs in a circular route along the outskirts of the city.
+Madrid has “regular” subway routes as well as a more heavy-duty train that runs in a circular route along the outskirts of the city.
 This train takes different tickets and costs just a bit more.

 You may find yourself taking this train if you’re headed for the Atocha railway station.
 However, for most people you likely won’t need it.
 See more on the Madrid Metro Official Site.